Arrowwood Viburnum Live Stakes, Viburnum Dentatum is a Flowering Shrub That Has a Beautiful Foliage

 Arrowwood Viburnum Live Stake, Viburnum Dentatum Is Great For Landscaping

-Arrowwood viburnum is one of the landscaping shrubs suitable for border plantings and used as hedges and screens.
+It is one of the landscaping shrubs suitable for border plantings and used as hedges and screens.
 It is excellent at supporting wildlife and has a perfect chance to survive when planted as live stakes.
 A live stake is a dormant stem from a woody plant planted into the ground in layman's terms.
-As live stakes, they are used in streambank and shoreline restoration and stabilize erosion-prone hills and slopes.
+They are live stakes used in streambank and shoreline restoration and stabilize erosion-prone hills and slopes.

-Arrowwood Viburnum, Viburnum Dentatum is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping
+Arrowwood Viburnum Live Stakes, Viburnum Dentatum is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping

-A fast-growing herb, the Arrowwood Viburnum provides nutrition, cover, and nesting sites for birds and larval food for butterflies and moths.
+A fast-growing herb, this shrub provides nutrition, cover, and nesting sites for birds and larval food for butterflies and moths.

 Botanical Name: Viburnum dentatum